creed123/Unit-Test-Generator/README.md

 # Unit-Test-Generator
 The is a unit test case generator for a java methods.
-Purpose is to aid in writing test cased for code which you arent familiar with.
+Purpose is to aid in writing test cases for code which you arent familiar with.
 This will generate a java Test file which contains a basic template for test cases for the given java class.